 Self-help, self-development, personal development or self-improvement.
 Call it whatever you like, but there’s no doubt that this is a huge area with lots of ‘gurus’ out there teaching and preaching their beliefs.
 You can say it’s almost cult-like.
-Either way, we all know how important reading is.
+Either way, we all know the benefits of reading books.
 So how do we separate the pretenders, block out the noise and find where the real value is?
 Who should you be following and which books should you read?
 It’s easy to get confused by all the hype surrounding books.
 Do you go for the best seller?
 A friend recommended the book?
 Or maybe you saw it mentioned on tv?
 Or some people you follow and respect mentioned the book?

 “Books showed me there were possibilities in life, that there were people like me living in a world I could not only aspire to but attain.
 Reading gave me hope.
 For me, it was the open door.” – Oprah Winfrey